rockstor/rockstor-doc/disk_pool_ops.rst

 Scan for new disks
 ------------------

-In the webui, click on the *Storage* tab to enter the main Storage view.
+In the web-ui, click on the *Storage* tab to enter the main Storage view.
 This also serves as the Disks view, which is selected by default in the left sidebar.
 Already existing disks in the system are displayed.